orbeon/orbeon-forms-doc/contributors/test-plan.md

         - save
     - edit the form definition
         - remove "Email Recipient" from 1st email field and clear it
-        - add "Email Recipient" to 2nd email field and add e.g. `ebruchez at orbeon dot com`
+        - add "Email Recipient" to 2nd email field and add say `gaga@gmail.com` (use the proper ID)
         - change static Image
         - change static Image Attachment
         - publish as version 2